Cruise ships kept sailing as coronavirus spread. Travellers and health experts question why.

 After it was clear the coronavirus was spreading around the world, passenger screening was limited.
 Even on cruises where officials knew of positive tests, such as the Grand Princess, strict quarantines confining passengers to their rooms were not imposed immediately.

-And companies stopped sailing only when the pandemic had reached a crisis point, with some countries closing their harbors, leaving ships with potentially sick people adrift.
+And companies stopped sailing only when the pandemic had reached a crisis point, when some countries closed their harbours, leaving ships with potentially sick people adrift.

 Compounding the problem was a White House reluctant to crack down on cruises as the pandemic mounted, even as some top administration officials were urging a suspension of operations before the voluntary shutdown, as The Washington Post previously reported.